chasemetoyer/gameplay-vision-llm/README.md

 This project implements a multimodal perception-reasoning pipeline for analyzing gameplay videos.
 The system integrates visual perception (SAM3, SigLIP), temporal understanding (VideoMAE), audio processing (Wav2Vec2, Whisper), and text extraction (OCR) with a vision-language model (Qwen3-VL-8B-Instruct) through learned projection layers.
 The architecture enables natural language question-answering about video content by projecting heterogeneous perceptual embeddings into a unified representation space compatible with the language model's hidden dimensions.

+## Project Validation (Verified Capabilities)

+The final deployment validates the project’s ability to perform **long-horizon reasoning** by combining vision, temporal, and textual facts across extended timelines.

+-   **Multimodal Alignment Success:** The system successfully integrated heterogeneous encoder features (SigLIP: 1152-dim, VideoMAE: 768-dim, Wav2Vec2: 1024-dim) into the Qwen LLM's **4096-dimension** latent space using the trained ProjectorBank.
+-   **Causal Reasoning Verified:** LoRA fine-tuning successfully enabled the model to perform **structured strategic analysis** and answer complex 'why' questions, such as linking player actions (e.g., maximum Overcharge application) to subsequent game state changes (e.g., the BROKEN state) [A: 172, A: 175, A: 549].
+-   **Temporal Synthesis:** The system demonstrated the ability to synthesize detailed, chronological summaries of events spanning minutes of gameplay by retrieving context from the indexed timeline.

 ## Architecture
 ![Generated Image December 06, 2025 - 1_11PM (1)](https://github.com/user-attachments/assets/4d83fb3b-f6f2-4a38-99d7-32990d162eb3)